My Medical Training

 Using Oculus Rift Goggles, I was transported to a hospital in Bauchi State, Nigeria where I was able to interact with my patient in real time.
 Using the doctor present in Nigeria as an extension of myself, I examined and diagnosed my patient using my diagnostic training on the top 4 leading causes of death in Nigeria; malaria, typhoid fever, nutritional anemia, and acute respiratory infections (ARI).

 These patients were not actors.
 They were locals from Bauchi State that were all ill and would normally not be able to afford medical treatment as they earn $1.25 a day or less.
 In return for working with our participants, all of their treatments were funded by Leadership Initiatives.

 In 2018, Leadership Initiatives was able to fund the treatment of over 42 treatments.

-Without the help of Leadership Initiatives and my internship, Danjuma and his family would not be able to afford the hospital visit or medication that would make Danjuma better.
+Without the help of Leadership Initiatives and my internship, Musa and would not be able to afford the hospital visit or medication that would make him better.

 Advanced Medical And Public Health Summit Highlights

 I heard from medical specialists in the field of emergency medicine, medical research, surgery, sports medicine, and physical therapy.
 Through these conversations, I was able to gain a better understanding of what each physician’s duties are, what he or she thinks are the best parts of the job, and what parts he or she wishes he or she could change.
 I now have taken the first step of exploring the various medical specialties so I can narrow down the medical field I want to pursue.

 I discussed the ethics of medicine with Dr. James Giordano, Georgetown University’s Chief of the Neuroethics Studies Program.
 I now have a better understanding of neuroethical issues arising from the development of new neuroscientific techniques and neurotechnologies.
 As a group, we explored the use and misuse that these techniques in medicine, public life, global health, and the military.